Abyan conflict: Operation Sweeping Torrent, Hizam infighting, fighting declining

 On March 8 Hizam forces unleashed Operation Sweeping Torrent to take control of Al Mahfad from AQAP.
 They began to advance on AQAP positions in the countryside and mountains.
 During the advance, AQAP emir of Al-Mahfad, Saleh Ahmed Lara, surrendered alongside 8 of his men.
 His deputy, Nasser Mohsen Basabreen, refused to surrender and was killed in battle.

 On March 9 after clearing Mahfad, Hizam forces raided Wadi Hamara, capturing AQAP official Nasser Mubarak al-Muhail, alongside 5 others.

 On March 10 forces of AbdulLatif al-Sayed killed the commander of Hizam forces in Mahfad, Salim Muhaim al-Kazemi, along with his deputy, Saddam Ali Touhal, in an apparent power struggle.

 On March 11 Hizam forces declared the end of the operation.

 On March 18 suspected AQAP gunmen attacked the convoy of Hizam's 2nd storm battalion commander, Manif al-Zubaidi, in Mahfad, killing three soldiers and wounding another.
 AQAP ambushed two vehicles of Hizam in Mudiyah, while they headed to Aden, killing one soldier and wounding 3.

 On March 19 three tribal fighters were injured after clashes broke out east of the Mudiyah, in the village of Qaliatah, between of Al Mansour and Al-Walid.

 On March 24 Hizam forces fought each other.
 Abdulatif al-Sayed's men clashed with those of Saleh al-Amiri Abu Qahtan.

-On March, Sayed killed an Mahfad Hizam commander, Salim Muhaim al-Kazemi.
+On March, Sayed killed a Mahfad Hizam commander, Salim Muhaim al-Kazemi.

 On March 29 AQAP killed a Hizma soldiers in his house in al-Wadea.

 On April 7 al-Sayed's forces captured AQAP's deputy for Mansoura district Emir Abi Salem al-Taizi, Hilmi Aqil, in Jaar.

 On April 13 AQAP fighters attacked Al-Hizam barracks in Al-Wadea, killing a soldier and wounding others.